Discover the people, geography, and economy.

 New Ontario tourism business investors also benefit from a marginal tax rate that has been cut in half since 2009, making it just 16.6% in 2014.
 Most of Ontario's tourism businesses are small to medium-sized enterprises and enjoy a reduced corporate income tax rate of 4.5%, while the streamlining of the corporate income tax and sales tax administration saves Ontario businesses $635 million in reduced compliance costs each year.
 It's no wonder that Ontario is among the top three destinations in North America for foreign direct investment.

-As Ontario's 14th largest employer, the tourism industry employed 334,069 in 2011, while tourism-related industries employed an additional 211,277 people.
-Tourism here is a year-round industry, with more than 63% of tourism workers in full-time positions.
+As Ontario's 14th largest employer, the tourism industry employed over 362,000 in 2013, while tourism-related industries employed an additional 221,806 people.
+Tourism here is a year-round industry, with more than 60% of tourism workers in full-time positions.

 Tourism businesses in Ontario enjoy access to a highly skilled and educated population.
-In Ontario, 65% of adults have completed post-secondary education - a rate higher than any OECD country, and 20 percentage points higher than the U.S. With more than 20 post-secondary hospitality programs, Ontario's tourism workers have the specialized knowledge you need to make your next big idea a success.
+In Ontario, 67% of adults have completed post-secondary education - a rate higher than any OECD country, and 20 percentage points higher than the U.S. With more than 20 post-secondary hospitality programs, Ontario's tourism workers have the specialized knowledge you need.
 You’ll have access to an available supply of highly skilled, industry-ready graduates eager to deliver a great brand experience in a variety of languages.

 You'll also find it easier to retain talent here.
 Our friendly cities, stable economy, robust public services - including comprehensive healthcare - and affordable cost of living make Ontario the ideal place to live and work.